NeuroTechX/ntx_slack_archive/eegdata.md

  >octonomy: the number one reason is if your input signal, for any reason, has inf or nan numbers.
 You can check your epochs with `np.all(np.isfinite())` and validate that this input is always numeric

+4/5/2017 5:59 AM

+ **yrenard** :

+ >the number two reason is that the rank of your matrices is not up to the number of channels (which means you lost a degree of freedom, e.g. by referencing all channels to the common average)